bhyslop/recipemuster/PRIVATE_PLANNER/claudex-ghaction-remote-build-REQUIREMENTS.md

 b.
 Create a Build Label for each image:
    - Format: `<filename>.<short_commit_hash>.<timestamp>`
-   - Remove `.dockerfile` or `.recipe` extensions from the filename
+   - Remove file extensions specified in `recipe_pattern` from the filename
    - Include the first 7 characters of the commit hash
    - This Build Label will be used as the container image tag when uploading to the container registry

 c.
 Create a History Subdirectory:
-   - Location: `RBM-transcripts/<Build Label>/`
+   - Location: `<history_dir>/<Build Label>/`
    - Copy the Dockerfile into this directory
    - Store build transcript in `history.txt` within this directory
    - Create a file called `commit.txt` containing the full GitHub commit hash of the repo corresponding to the Dockerfile

 d.
-Attempt to build all Docker images:
+Implement a matrix build strategy for parallel builds:
+   - Use GitHub Actions matrix strategy to build multiple Dockerfiles concurrently
    - Failure of one build should not affect the attempt of another
    - No secrets are required for these builds
-   - Build only for the architecture of the GitHub Action runner (typically x86_64)
+   - Build for the architecture specified in `build_architecture` configuration
    - Use Docker Buildx for improved build performance

 e.
 Commit the History Subdirectory to the repository for each build attempt (regardless of build success)